Can Agriculture 4.0 Be Sustainable?

 DATA AT STAKE

-Another controversial aspect of digitization is the data collection it entails: using sensors and onboard computers, software records and transmits a wide range of data, including soil moisture, nitrogen levels and other nutrients, the placement of seeds, fertilizers, and pesticides, as well as the quality and quantity of the harvest.
+Another controversial aspect of digitization is the data collection it entails: using sensors and onboard computers, software records and transmits a wide range of data, such as soil moisture, nitrogen levels and other nutrients, the placement of seeds, fertilizers, and pesticides, as well as the quality and quantity of the harvest.

 Several researchershaveraised concerns about the risk of this data being resold to develop new solutions aimed at… the farmers themselves.
 As early as 2011, John Deerecollected and sharedproduction data from farmers using its connected tractorswith other companies in the industry—without informing them.